-As well as the Codes of Conduct (see below) students at Main School are asked to follow the 'BASICS' approach (Be Kind, Active, Say Something, I am Responsible, Connect and Communicate and Service to others).
+Students at Main School are asked to follow our Code of Conduct and Classrooms Expectations.
+These are collectively known as 'The CRGS Way' (Be Ready, Be Responsible, Be Safe) and the 'BASICS' approach (Be Kind, Active in Body and Mind, Say Something, I am Responsible, Connect and Communicate and Serve Others).